Toward Reproducible and Standardized Computer Architecture Simulation with gem5: Workload Standardization

 Previously, there was no standardized process for creating disk images for gem5 full-system simulation.
 For example, RISC-V and ARM disk images were built exclusively using QEMU, while x86 disk images required a combination of QEMU and Packer, each employing different methods to install Ubuntu.
 These inconsistencies meant that researchers using different ISAs had to follow different procedures to create disk images, leading to potential variability in configurations such as installed packages, kernel versions, and exit events, which could affect simulation results.
 To address these issues, we standardized disk image creation, kernels, pre-installed packages, and guest-host communication (Section~\ref{sec:guest-host-communication}).

 We revamped the disk image creation process to address these inefficiencies and standardize the disk image creation workflow using Packer with its QEMU plugin.
-Packer is an open-source tool that is widely used for creating consistent machine images for multiple platforms from a single source.
-We chose Packer because it supports multiple ISAs and provides a consistent and automated way to create disk images across various build environments.
-Our unified approach enables users to create disk images for any ISA by simply running one Packer script, eliminating the need for excessive manual adjustments or ISA-specific methods.
+Packer is an open-source infrastructure automation tool that enables the creation of consistent, reproducible machine images across multiple platforms from a single declarative specification, abstracting hundreds of low-level, platform-specific provisioning steps into a unified, version-controlled build process.
+We leverage this same approach to provide ISA-agnostic scripts that produce gem5-ready images for x86, ARM, and RISC-V without ISA-specific procedures, eliminating the need for excessive manual adjustments.
 We further improved this workflow by automatically installing the \texttt{gem5-bridge} kernel driver (Section~\ref{sec:gem5-bridge}) during disk image creation, ensuring all generated images support user-mode \texttt{m5} operations by default and are fully standardized for gem5.
 Thus, all images share the same OS, kernel versions, runtime environments, pre-installed packages, and exit event configurations.
 In addition, we standardize custom workloads, described in Section~\ref{sec:custom-workload-support}.